Skip to content ↓

 Impact

 Our KS2 children experience a high-quality French curriculum which allows them to experience a balance between spoken and written language.
-Our curriculum, delivered by an experienced language teacher, ensures pupils experience an enjoyable curriculum with well sequenced lessons that provide clear progression.
-All KS2 pupils experience weekly practise at listening attentively to French being spoken in stories and songs.
+Our curriculum, delivered by an experienced language teacher, ensures pupils experience an enjoyable curriculum with well-sequenced lessons that provide clear progression.
+All KS2 pupils experience weekly practice at listening attentively to French being spoken in stories and songs.
 They show understanding by joining in and responding.
 In lessons, they explore sounds and patterns, linking these with spellings and meanings of words.
 Each week they engage in simple French conversations, orally rehearsing the language being taught.
 Pupils build their confidence by beginning with words and more familiar vocabulary then build to simple phrases using basic language structures.
 The teacher and scheme models accurate pronunciation and intonation, therefore allowing the pupils to develop their own pronunciation and intonation in familiar words and phrases.
 Their learning may take the form of a game, a song or saying part of a story.
 They always have regular opportunities in lessons to read in French, translating to show their understanding of words, phrases and simple writing.
 Pupils take enjoyment from experiencing stories, songs, poems and rhymes in French.
 New vocabulary is introduced in a way that ensures pupils do not feel overwhelmed.
 Lots of verbal repetition and shared writing practice allows older children to write phrases from memory and allows them to attempt their own new simple phrases.
 Pupils are aware that French has masculine, feminine and neuter forms and this is taught alongside the key vocabulary to the units and orally rehearsed during lessons.
 Pupils are aware that some words in French are similar to words in English and how others differ.

 Like our Christian values of laying foundations on solid rock, our French curriculum ensures pupils build solid language foundations to allow them to further develop their language skills in KS3.